-St James’s has close links with St James’s Primary School on Frederick Crescent, about 100 metres from the church.
+St James’s has close links with St James’s Primary School in Frederick Crescent, about 200 metres from the church.
 Founded in 1834 as the National School, it is the oldest school within the parish, as well as in Eastern Enfield.

-There are also growing links with Bishop Stopford’s School, a Church of England Secondary School, also within the parish.
+There are also growing links with Bishop Stopford’s School, a Church of England Secondary School, also within the parish, and the only Anglican secondary school in the Borough of Enfield.
 One of the best achieving schools in Enfield Borough, it’s also known for the exemplary behaviour of its students and the growing renown of its Gospel Choir!